Pr0xximity999/Quartz/content/index.md

 ## Folder system
 There's a system to the folders, you'll figure it out probably.

-Its based on [source yet to come] #content-to-come
+Its based on [source yet to come] #management/content-to-come

 Basically, the top folders have number ranges consisting of 10 slots.
 These are usually the general category of the contents.
 >[!info] **Example:**